HiLab-git/PyMIC_examples/seg_self_sup/lung/README.md

 ```

 The generated validation set for model genesis is saved in `./pretrain_valid/genesis`.
-Then we use `SelfSupModelGenesis` to pretrain a 3D UNet, run the following command:
+Then we use `ModelGenesis` to pretrain a 3D UNet, run the following command:

 ```bash
 pymic_train config/luna_pretrain/unet3d_genesis.cfg